stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

 ```

 - Store the camera position inside a json and call `IoTCloud::sendTelemetry`
-A label is specified as follow `sendTelemetry(std::string label, json& value)`.
+A label is specified as follows `sendTelemetry(std::string label, json& value)`.
 It allows to improve the log consultation in the ZEDHub interface as it is possible to sort them by label.

 ```
     // Send Telemetry